 Many don’t really know why they have avoided online activity.
 My first challenge is.
 Work out what is stopping you and get past it.
 You and your business is missing out.

-Many confuse using social media with programming sites to do what they want.
+Many confuse using social media with the ability to manage and target the messages on your chosen platform.
 If you understand how you want to interact, you can find plenty of people who understand the mechanics of how to make it work, so don’t let that hold you back.

 It is just a conversation